A guide to applying to nursing school and acing your nursing personal statement

 We’re going to answer those questions, and many more, in this guide.
 First, we’ll walk you through the pros and cons of each type of nursing qualification and discuss the top schools for each.
 Then, we’ll discuss what nursing schools look for in applicants—from academics and extracurriculars to the personal statement—and how you can maximize your chances of getting in.

 Nurses fall into two broad categories—Licensed Practical Nurses (LPNs, sometimes referred to as Licensed Vocational Nurses) and Registered Nurses (RNs).
 LPNs provide basic services like bedside care, vital sign supervision and laboratory testing, but do so under the supervision of a physician and are not allowed to administer medication.

-RNs, by contrast, have wider responsibilities and typically earn much more than LPNs.
+RNs, by contrast, have wider responsibilities, more career opportunities, and typically earn much more than LPNs.
 Since the RN is the most common type of nursing license, we’ll focus on the nursing school admissions process through the RN program lens.